Length: 384 Pages

-James Marrison's chilling debut, The Drowning Ground, will plunge readers into of the secrets, fears and lies of a small community.
+James Marrison's chilling debut will plunge readers into the secrets, fears and lies of a small community.
 Perfect for fans of hit TV series Broadchurch and The Missing.

 'DARK, GRIPPING AND UNEXPECTED' LINWOOD BARCLAY

 A man is found dead with a pitchfork through his neck.

 When DCI Guillermo Downes is called to the scene he realises he knows the victim.